 Use Storytelling on Your Website

 Dump your text-heavy “About” page on your website.
 You want your gripping tale to intrigue and inspire your readers.
 Consider adding photos, interactive content, and videos that describe your journey and tell your story.
 Make it memorable and shareable.

 Develop Thought Leadership Content

-Get clients, investors, and employees emotionally invested in your brand by sharing thought leadership content that generates discussions, yields familiarity, and fuels passions.
+Get clients, customers, peers, and employees emotionally invested in your brand by sharing thought leadership content that generates discussions, yields familiarity, and fuels passions.
 Communicate your backstory across multiple platforms by:

 - Sharing thought leadership content on LinkedIn.